erenerdilli/erenerdilli/README.md

 <img height="124em"  src="https://media0.giphy.com/media/Nx0rz3jtxtEre/giphy.gif?cid=ecf05e47qodqko8hpzcki8iu6ocyodcv3a25o7iturhwtdhp&rid=giphy.gif&ct=g" />

-- 👋 Hi, I'm a software developer
+- 👋 Hi, this is Eren, I'm a human.
+I develop software sometimes.
+Emphasis on sometimes.
+Outside of that I do other human stuff like sleeping, eating and moving.
-- 👀 I’m interested in web, mobile and game development
+- 👀 I’m interested in creating.
+Sometimes I just talk and sometimes I actually create.
+But mostly talk...
+When I do create, it generally takes place in areas like web, mobile and game development
-- 🌱 Currently learning: AWS, Elastic, React and React Native
+- 🌱 Currently learning: AWS/Azure, Elastic, React/React Native.
+That's one long learning curve...
-- 💞️ Collaborating on mobile and web projects, as well as games
+- 💞️ Collaborating on mobile apps, web apps and games.
+If you have an idea, pitch it to me and I can talk the hell out of it.
+Yeah...
+And if I feel like it, I can write you a backend service.
+I hope to write you a ui too one day when above learning curve ends (doesn't look like it will end soon)

 <h3 align="left">Stats</h3>